mxk/burble/README.md

 Blackrock User-Mode Bluetooth LE Library
 ========================================

-A user-mode BLE stack implementation starting from the USB transport layer via [libusb].
-Tested on Windows and Linux.
+A cross-platform user-mode BLE stack implementation starting from the USB transport layer via [libusb].

 [libusb]: https://github.com/libusb/libusb

-**Status:** Under development
+**Project status:** Under active development.
+Tested on Windows and Linux.
+Not accepting external contributions at this time.
+The library implements all components for a BLE GATT server (peripheral role) and LE Secure Connections pairing.
+Minimum supported Bluetooth version is 5.0.
+All APIs are subject to change prior to v1.0.

 Reference documents: